cswendrowski/foundryget/README.md

 The unofficial package manager CLI for FoundryVTT

+## Warning!!

+This tool directly writes (and overrites) data in your Foundry Data folder.
+Please make a backup of your systems, modules, and worlds before using

 ## Usecases

 FoundryVtt's packages have grown in size and complexity.
 There are currently "Systems", which define a playable set of rules for a tabletop game, and "Modules", which expand on either core Foundry functionality or a System.
+As a server owner, managing your installation can get out of hand due to a variety of reasons outlined (and resolved) below:

 ### System Dependent Modules
 For Modules that extend a System, such as [13th Age Expanded](https://foundryvtt.com/packages/13th-age-expanded/) (which, obviously, extends 13th Age), the Module can currently define an undocumented `minimumSystemVersion`, but this does not install the System automatically when the Module is installed.